 - 1. Provide planning assistance to BRTA for fixed route and para-transit operations including partnering and coordination on planning efforts. - 2.
 Provide support to the Berkshire Regional Coordination Council. - 3.
-Updated Coordinated Public Transit Human Services Transportation Plan. - 4.
-Support and assistance identifying and programming TIP projects. - 5.
-Assist BRTA with developing transit performance measures.
+Support and assist identifying and programming TIP projects. - 4.
+Participate in activities which address first/last mile employment based transportation needs.